The Terrifying South Carolina Lowcountry Road Trip Is Haunting Good Fun

 A while back, we published the Ultimate South Carolina Waterfalls Road Trip and got an overwhelming response.
 Since all of those waterfall stops were in the Upstate, we decided to put together a haunted South Carolina Lowcountry road trip.

 South Carolina has such intense history it’s no wonder there are so many reported hauntings.
 We picked out seven terrifying haunted places with relatively easy access and created this easy to follow route.
-The total trip is 264 miles with an estimated five hours and fifty-seven minutes of drive time.
+The total trip is 234 miles with an estimated five hours and fifteen minutes of drive time.
 We’ve included a link to the Google Map here.
 (One note: if you see a no trespassing sign, please heed the notice and don’t trespass; it’s against the law.)

 Have you visited any of these locations and did you know they are reportedly haunted?
 Who’s up for a terrifying road trip?